Teradata Parallel Transporter

 - This is the new generation Load/unload utility provided by Teradata.

-- This act’s as an integrated ETL suite which helps to EXTRACT data from multiple sources, apply the TRANSFORMATION logic, and LOAD the data in the target Teradata database.
+- This act’s as an integrated ETL suite that helps to EXTRACT data from multiple sources, apply the TRANSFORMATION logic, and LOAD the data in the target Teradata database.

 - TPT has all the features to run the stand-alone Teradata load/unload utilities i.e (mload, tpump, fastexport, fastload).

 - The TPT operator equivalent to standalone utilities are listed below

 - As per the info the legacy utilities i.e (mload, tpump, fastexport, fastload). will continue to work as before and support the latest teradata version but any new features addition in load/unload utility will be done on TPT.

 - In simple terms, TPT can be described as a nutshell of all Teradata standalone utilities along with additional features.

 Teradata Parallel Transporter supports the following types of SQL statements